-The 'Colette' Trailer Stars Keira Knightley As A Revolutionary Feminist Writer Who Should Be On Your Radar - VIDEO
+The 'Colette' Trailer Stars Keira Knightley As A Revolutionary Feminist Writer

 From the looks of the trailer for Keira Knightley's new film Colette, it would be easy to assume it's another period drama from a star whose worn a lot of corsets in her day.
 But, it's a different kind of period piece, a more modern one that looks at a woman who was way ahead of her time.
 Colette is based on the true story of feminist writer Sidonie-Gabrielle Colette, who started a sexual revolution with her first novel.
 Thanks to this movie, this revolutionary French writer will likely be on a lot more readers' radars, which is a very good thing once you know her story.